jrasell/nomad-pack-registry/packs/nomad_dev/README.md

 - `nomad_regions` (list(string) ["eu-west-2", "eu-central-1"]) - A list of region
 identifiers to deploy.
 The first entry in the array will be considered authoritative.
+- `nomad_acl_bootstrap_token` (string "") - The ACL token to bootstrap the
+cluster with.
+If left empty, ACLs will be disabled.
 - `nomad_service_provider` (string "nomad") - The service provider to use for registering services.
 Supports nomad, consul, or if left empty means service registration will be skipped.